skibon02/sparkles/README.md

 **What?**
 Just add instant_event! macro to your code and see all events in a timeline with CPU cycle precision. \
 **How?**
 Fast.
-Blazingly fast. 🚀 Single event overhead is 9ns.
+Blazingly fast. 🚀 Recording single event to trace buffer takes 9ns.

 ![img_1.png](https://github.com/skibon02/sparkles/blob/main/img_1.png?raw=true)
 ## ✧ Main parts
-- **sparkles**: Ready-to-use library for capturing events and streaming them to receiving app over TCP
+- **sparkles**: Ready-to-use library for capturing events and saving them to file in lightweight encoded format.
 - **sparkles-core**: Common functionality for std and no_std (todo) version of sparkles.
 - **sparkles-macro**: instant_event! and range_event_start! macro to encode event name into integer value.
-- **sparkles-parser**: This binary will listen to TCP port, capture and decode incoming events and save them to JSON file (Perfetto format).
+- **sparkles-parser**: This binary will parse tracing data, decode events and save them to file in Perfetto protobuf format.

 ## ✧ How to use
 1. Add sparkles as a dependency to your project